Storm Water Runoff Calculator

 About this calculator

 The Rational Method formula is Q = C × i × A, where Q is peak runoff flow (cfs), C is the runoff coefficient (a dimensionless fraction from 0 to 1 representing how much rainfall becomes runoff), i is rainfall intensity (in/hr) for a storm duration equal to the time of concentration, and A is the drainage area in acres.
-The formula as implemented uses Q = 0.278 × A × i × (C_percent/100), where the landUse field provides C as a percentage and 0.278 is a unit conversion factor for metric output.
+In US Customary units this multiplication gives the answer directly in cfs because the conversion factor between acre-in/hr and cfs is 1.008 — negligibly close to 1, so it is omitted by convention.
+(The SI version Q (m³/s) = 0.278 × C × i (mm/hr) × A (km²) uses a different coefficient because its units differ; the prior version of this calculator incorrectly applied the SI coefficient 0.278 to US-Customary inputs and additionally divided the already-decimal landUse C-value by 100, understating runoff by a factor of about 36.)
 The time of concentration — the time for runoff to travel from the most remote point to the outlet — determines which storm duration and intensity to use from an IDF (Intensity-Duration-Frequency) curve.
-The Rational Method assumes uniform rainfall, a single runoff coefficient, and steady-state flow, making it most accurate for small, homogeneous catchments.
+The Rational Method assumes uniform rainfall, a single runoff coefficient, and steady-state flow, making it most accurate for small, homogeneous catchments under about 200 acres.

 How to use